Florida school shooting: 'abject breakdown at all levels' | New Country 923

 A telephone message left at a listing for Peterson by The Associated Press wasn’t returned.
 An AP reporter who later went to Peterson’s home in a suburb of West Palm Beach saw lights on and cars in the driveway, but no one answered the door during an attempt to seek comment.

-Meanwhile, new information has emerged that there was a communication issue between the person reviewing the school’s security system footage and officers who responded to the school.
+Meanwhile, new information has emerged about a communication issue between the person reviewing the school’s security system footage and officers who responded to the school.

 Coral Springs Police Chief Tony Pustizzi said during a news conference Thursday that the footage being reviewed was 20 minutes old, so the responding officers were hearing that the shooter was in a certain place while officers already in that location were saying that wasn’t the case.
 Pustizzi said the confusion didn’t put anyone in danger.